Duane Roland: Death

-Roland died at his home in St. Augustine, Florida of natural causes at the age of 53.
+Roland died at his home in St. Augustine, Florida of natural causes on June 19, 2006, at the age of 53.

 Drummer Bruce Crump said Roland was the anchor of Molly Hatchet during the 1980s, a time when the band's lineup was constantly changing.
 "During all that time, Duane was the constant," said Crump.
 "I can't imagine playing Molly Hatchet music without Duane Roland.
 It just wouldn't be the same."